-The Robinson team needs your help!
-The Middle State Survey is open for feedback from April 23 – May 2nd.
-Please check your email for the survey links (in English and Spanish) and instructions.
+The Robinson team is proud to announce that we are currently in the 5th phase of the reaccrediation process!
 We thank you for your support in helping us achieve our accreditation!
 If you have any questions please feel free to contact any member of the Robinson Steering Committee.

 Middle States Association – About

 Robinson School is beginning the journey toward Middle States re-accreditation!
 This journey begins with YOU – our stakeholders – the Robinson School community.
 You are vital to this journey and you’ll be included every step of the way.

 Watch this video to learn more about the process and how it will benefit Robinson School.